-Good accounting practices are one of the most important administrative tasks practicing attorneys face in managing their legal practices.
+Good accounting is one of the most important administrative tasks attorneys face in managing their legal practices.
 Whether you are a sole practitioner, own a small legal practice, or a partner in a large firm, you have the same accounting responsibilities as all other attorneys.
 While the complexity of your accounting and bookkeeping tasks may change with the size of your practice, the basic accounting principles will remain the same.

 In fact, you will be required to follow your state's rules and regulations regarding your accounting for client funds.
-Since these rules vary from state to state, you should be sure to familiarize yourself with your state's regulations in this area.
+Since these rules vary from state to state, you should familiarize yourself with your state's regulations in this area.
 However, if you or your law firm uses QuickBooks in your practice, the following tip may help you track any advanced payments or retainers you receive from your clients.

-How to set up the Client Retainer account
+How to Set Up the Client Retainer Account

 Some states may allow client retainers to be accounted for separately in the accounting records, but for the funds to be deposited into the law firm's operating bank account.
-Other states require the use of trust accounts, where client retainers are not only accounted for separately but maintained in a separate bank account from your firm's operating account used for day-to-day business expenses.
+Other states require the use of trust accounts, where client retainers are not only accounted for separately, but also maintained in a separate bank account from your firm's operating account used for day-to-day business expenses.
 Some lawyers have made American Bar Association rules.